-- all assets registered in the Register of Cover Assets; - the assets (cash or financial instruments) received as collateral in the context of hedging agreements which are part of the special estate; - all security interests and sureties, guarantees or privileges, in whatever form, that have been granted in relation to cover assets, as well as rights under insurance policies and other contracts in relation to the cover assets or the management of the special estate; - all sums that the issuing credit institution holds as a result of the recovery (reimbursement, payment) of assets or of the rights mentioned above for the account of the special estate or otherwise held for the special estate; and - the mandatory reserves with the NBB, to the extent that these are linked to the special estate.
+- all assets registered in the Register of Cover Assets; - all collateral (cash or financial instruments) received in relation to any derivative contracts that have been registered as cover assets; - all security interests and sureties, guarantees or privileges, in whatever form, that have been granted in relation to cover assets, as well as rights under insurance policies and other contracts in relation to the cover assets or the management of the special estate; - all sums that the issuing credit institution holds as a result of the recovery (reimbursement, payment) of assets or of the rights mentioned above for the account of the special estate or otherwise held for the special estate; and - the mandatory reserves with the NBB, to the extent that these are linked to the special estate.

-Pursuant to a revindication mechanism provided by Article 3, § 2, second indent of Annex III to the Banking Law, if the Issuer holds amounts as provided for in Article 3, § 2, 4° for the account of a Special Estate, and these amounts cannot be identified in the General Estate when the delivery of these assets is requested on behalf of the Special Estate, the ownership right in relation to these amounts that are part of the Special Estate will be transferred for a corresponding value to other unencumbered assets in the General Estate of the Issuer that will be selected by taking into account criteria specified in the terms and conditions of the relevant issuance (hereinafter referred to as the "issue conditions").
+Pursuant to a revindication mechanism provided by Article 3, §2, second indent of Annex III to the Banking Law, if the Issuer holds amounts as provided for in Article 3, § 2, first indent, 4° for the account of a Special Estate, and these amounts cannot be identified in the General Estate when the delivery of these assets is requested on behalf of the Special Estate, the ownership right in relation to these amounts that are part of the Special Estate will be transferred for a corresponding value to other unencumbered assets in the General Estate of the Issuer that will be selected by taking into account criteria specified in the terms and conditions of the relevant issuance (hereinafter referred to as the "issue conditions").